 Nestled at the end of a quiet dirt road and bounded by the vast Pisgah Wilderness, Road’s End Farm enjoys peaceful and picturesque surroundings in the southwestern corner of New Hampshire.
 When Ezra Jackson and his kinfolk homesteaded this 360-acre tract in 1778, little could they have envisioned that what they began would end up so lovely.
 Today the farm’s rolling meadows, serene ponds, and pristine woodlands provide an ideal setting for a summer horsemanship camp and a retreat center the other seasons of the year.

 Owned by the Woodman family since 1945, the Farm has a number of attractive buildings, including the main residence dating back to Ezra’s day and a youthful guest house circa 1825.
 These houses serve nicely as focal points for the Farm’s two easy-going enterprises.
 The family’s devotion to animals over the years has resulted in the Farm becoming known for fine saddle horses and ponies.
-Ranging from 55 to 65 in number, these horses and ponies are for the exclusive enjoyment of the campers and otherwise lead a life as carefree as the family’s several cats and dogs.
+Ranging from 45 to 55 in number, these horses and ponies are for the exclusive enjoyment of the campers and otherwise lead a life as carefree as the family’s several cats, dogs and goats.

 The campers and staff members who frequent the camp each summer enjoy comfortable living accommodations in five cabins as well as the guest house and dine together in a wing of the original farmhouse.
 A spacious stable, three tree-rimmed riding rings, and twenty miles of well-maintained and scenic bridle trails provide exceptional facilities for the camp’s equestrian program.